earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R04-spreadsheet-data-r.md

 Data frames are the **de facto** data structure for most tabular data, and what we use for statistics and plotting.

-A data frame is a collection of vectors of identical lengths.
+A `data.frame` is a collection of vectors of identical lengths.
 Each vector represents a column, and each vector can be of a different data type (e.g. characters, integers, factors).
 The `str()` function is useful to inspect the data types of the columns.

-A data frame can be created by hand but most commonly they are generated when you important a text file or spreadsheet into `R` using the functions `read.csv()` or `read.table()`.
+A `data.frame` can be created by hand but most commonly they are generated when you import a text file or spreadsheet into `R` using the functions `read.csv()` or `read.table()`.

 ## Extracting / specifying "columns" by name